rhimcg/DevOps-Course-Starter/README.md

 ```

 To run the tests in visual studio use the Test Explorer under the conical flask icon in visual studio.
 Click refresh to show the tests and play to run them.

+## Running using ansible

+1. Copy `playbook.yml`, `hosts.yml `, and `.env.j2` to the control node
+2. Run `ansible-playbook playbook.yml -i hosts.yml`
+3. Enter the trello key, trello token, and the secret key when asked
+4. You should now be able to run the app on <MANAGED NODE IP ADDRESS>:5000